Teebusch/presentations/README.md

 This talk is about how writing an R package has helped me leave my comfort zone and level up my R programming skills.
 The code I write as a researcher is mostly single-user and single-use.
 Writing and publishing code meant for others has helped me break old habits and get a better grasp of software engineering.
 R has a very streamlined ecosystem for package development that makes understanding and following best practices easy.
 I will talk about the things I have learned, why I think writing a package should be a rite of passage for any aspiring research software engineer, and why R is a great tool for this.

-## Design Thinking and Making - Course at
+## Design Thinking and Making

 *2018, KU Leuven*

-These are the slides I made as part of the course assignments
+These presentations were for a course on Design Thinking and Making.
+The course was centered around critical design for the library of the future.
+These are the slides I made as part of the course assignments.

 ## Journal Club Bayes - Code and Slides for ExpORL Journal Club

 *July 19th 2017, KU Leuven*